Here you’ll find lots of helpful information on when to introduce your baby to solid foods and tips to make it easier, and what baby-led weaning is.

 Which foods should be avoided?

-The NHS also recommends avoiding foods that might cause food poisoning under the age of one year, such as raw egg and raw shellfish.
-You should avoid giving your baby honey because of the risk of botulism (NHS Choices, 2015).
+- foods that might cause food poisoning under the age of one year, such as raw egg (if no Lion mark is present), unpasteurised cheeses and raw shellfish

 What about food allergies?

-Some research tells us that babies at increased risk of peanut allergy might benefit from early introduction to peanut-containing foods (Du Toit et al, 2015).
+Some studies have suggested that babies at increased risk of peanut allergy might benefit from early introduction to peanut-containing foods (Du Toit et al, 2015).
 But it's too soon to say whether guidance to families will change.

 Keeping your baby safe

-You won’t be alone in worrying that your baby starting to eat solids puts them at risk of choking.
-Here are some precautions you can take to keep them safe when you’re feeding your baby food:
+Some parents worry that starting to eat solids puts their baby at risk of choking.
+Here are some precautions you can take to keep them safe when you’re feeding your baby solid food:

 - Make sure your baby is sitting upright and steady.